TorSalve/interview-data-ATHCC/README.md

 ## Selected Stimuli

-In a previous study we found five candidate stimulations for further investigation.
+In a previous study we found five candidate stimulati interesting for further investigation.
 These stimuli have the following parameters:
 | # | Frequency | Pattern | Repetitions |
 |---|----------:|:-------:|------------:|
 | 1 |    250 Hz |  Random |           8 |